If you’ve completed the International Baccalaureate (IB) at a school in New Zealand, you’ll be admitted through this category.

 - fulfil any other degree-specific requirements (e.g., performance audition)

 When applying, select the admission type ‘International Baccalaureate’.

 If you studied you diploma overseas, you will need to select the admission type 'Qualification at Entrance Level'.

-* The GES also applies to applicants who sat IB prior to 2016.
+The Guaranteed Entry Score also applies to applicants who sat IB prior to 2016.

 University Entrance through IB

 University Entrance through IB consists of the full IB diploma (24-points minimum).

 You will be ranked according to your IB score.
 If you achieve 28 points for IB, your score will also be 28 points.